Parascientific Escape: Reception

 Cruise in the Distant Seas received mixed reviews upon its release.
-Ryan Craddock of Nintendo Life gave the game an 8 out of 10, stating that the game had an "enjoyable story", as well as praising the visuals and the "every enjoyable" gameplay system.
-However he felt as though the lengthy dialogue sections could feel "quite draining", especially given the lack of an option to save the game during these sections.
+Ryan Craddock of Nintendo Life gave the game an 8 out of 10, remarking that the story has an intrigue which makes it fun for the player to try to work out what is going on, as well as praising the visuals, the gameplay, and the hint system.
+However he felt the lengthy dialogue sections could feel "quite draining", especially given the lack of an option to save the game during these sections.

-Gear Detective was generally well received, and considered a better follow-up to its predecessor.
-FNintendo praised its well written story, as well as its interesting puzzles, while being critical of the low production value of its audio visuals.
+Gear Detective was generally well received, and considered a better follow-up to its predecessor than Crossing at the Farthest Horizon.
+FNintendo praised its well-written story, as well as its interesting puzzles, while being critical of the low production value of its audio visuals.
 They however stated that the gameplay and overall story was solid enough for it to deserve attention, especially for its low price tag, giving it 7 out of 10.
 Jason Nason of Darkain Arts Gamers stated that the characters were well fleshed out, and also praised the game's script, and stated that while there were a few "translations hiccups", it was limited and the translators did a "solid job".
 He was also positive towards the music, which he stated was "pleasing to listen to", and overall considered the game a solid pick for its low price.